-Brian Leach assumed the role of Head of Franchise Risk and Strategy in January 2013, and also oversees Citi's Audit, Compliance, Corporate Policy and Strategy functions.
+Brian Leach assumed the role as Head of the Franchise Risk & Strategy in January 2013; in this capacity he oversees Citi's Risk, Audit, Compliance and Strategy functions.
 He took on this role after serving as Citi's Chief Risk Officer for nearly five years.
-Until March 2008, Brian was the co-Chief Operating Officer of Old Lane.
-Brian, along with several former colleagues from Morgan Stanley, founded Old Lane LP in 2005.
+Prior to March 2008, Brian was co-Chief Operating Officer and Chief Risk Officer of Old Lane, an investment fund founded in 2005 by Brian along with several former colleagues from Morgan Stanley.

-Earlier, he had worked for his entire financial career at Morgan Stanley, finishing as Risk Manager of the Institutional Securities Business, where he reported directly to its President.
-As Risk Manager, he oversaw capital allocation, strategic revenue-enhancement opportunities, and all aspects of credit, market, and operational risk management.
+Before founding Old Lane, Brian had worked for his entire financial career at Morgan Stanley, finishing as Risk Manager of the Institutional Securities Business, in which he reported directly to its President.
+As Risk Manager, he oversaw capital allocation, strategic revenue-enhancement opportunities and all aspects of credit, market and operational risk management.
 He was a member of Morgan Stanley's Institutional Securities Division Management Group, Co-Chairman of the Capital Commitment Committee and Chairman of the Board of Trustees of the Morgan Stanley Foundation.

 Brian has a B.A. in economics from Brown University and an M.B.A. from Harvard Business School.